-The Company also founded and is the presenting sponsor of a program called See it Be it STEM it ("SBS"), which expressly encourages middle and high school girls to pursue studies and a career in Science, Technology, Trades, Engineering and Math through the use of role models.
+The Company also founded and is the presenting sponsor of a program called See it Be it STEM it ("SBS"), which expressly encourages middle and high school girls to pursue studies and a career in Science, Technology, Trades, Engineering and Math using role models.

 Visit our website at seeitbeistemit.com for more information and some inspiration.